 The solution to job-hopping problems hounding many clients is, in principle, easy.
 Give them what they need to receive, and more.
-Filipinos, by and large, tend to do more without being asked – if you can cultivate such type of relationship.
+Filipinos, by and large, tend to do more without being asked – if you can cultivate such a type of relationship.

 Millennials: The Misunderstood Digital Natives

 Some employers and clients are indifferent to the needs and desires of millennials.
-Such attitude stems from the belief that young people are non-committal.
+Such an attitude stems from the belief that young people are non-committal.
 Since they will leave within two years, why bother developing a relationship?